 Methods of integrating habitual and planned control have received less attention (8-10), yet real world tasks often favor elements of each.
 Consider, for instance, a seasoned journalist who reports on new events each day.
 At a high level of abstraction, her reporting is structured around a repetitive series of goal-directed actions: Follow leads, interview sources, evade meddling editors, etc. Because these actions are reliably valuable for any news event, their selection is an excellent candidate for habitual control.
 The concrete steps necessary to carry out any individual action will be highly variable, however—optimal behavior when interviewing a pop star may be suboptimal when interviewing the Pope.
 Thus, the implementation of the abstract actions is an excellent candidate for planning.
 This example illustrates the utility of nesting elements of both habits and plans in a hierarchy of behavioral control (11-13).

 Indeed, it is widely recognized that humans mentally organize their behavior around hierarchically organized goals and subgoals (3, 14, 15).
 In principle, hierarchical organization can be implemented exclusively by habitual control (16), or exclusively by planning (13, 17).
 Yet, these homogenous mechanisms foreclose the possibility of tailoring the means of control (habit vs. planning) to the affordances of a particular level of behavioral abstraction.
-Our aim is to show that humans solve this dilemma by exerting habitual control over the process of goal selection, while using planning to attain the goal.
+Our aim is to show that humans solve this dilemma by exerting habitual control over the process of goal selection, while using planning to attain the goal once selected.

 Traditionally, habits are modeled as a learned association between a perceptual stimulus and motor response.
 Our proposal entails an extension of habit learning to the relation between superordinate and subordinate goals: A superordinate goal can serve as the internally represented stimulus triggering a cognitive response of subordinate goal selection.
 Thus, for instance, the goal of getting an interview with a key source might be “stamped in” due to the history of reward associated with selecting this goal in past news-reporting episodes.